serdaroquai/practise/best-time-to-buy-and-sell-stock.md

 > Then buy on day 7 (price = 1) and sell on day 8 (price = 4), profit = 4-1 = 3.
 ---
 * Mighty dynamic programming
-* The point is to buy low and sell high.
+* The point is to buy low and sell high but we need to somehow link two transactions together.
+* Stat by building the best result from bottom up, (start with only one price and add until prices list is depleted)
 * The idea is to link every sell with previous buy and every buy with previous sell.
+In this case we have only two
   * The higher you sell the stock, the more money you have to buy next stock
   * The lower you buy the next stock, the higher you sell it.
 * Runtime O(n), space O(1)